Are you reading this right now because you got sober recently and feel so bored you might spontaneously combust… or worse…drink?

 It also opens up space to approach your internal world differently.
 One of the biggest impediments to my sobriety during my relapse days was my inability to avoid getting consumed by emotions.

 I over-identified with every negative feeling in my body.

-Which is not to say that these emotions weren’t serious or real.
-They were.
+These feelings were paralyzing.
 But I didn’t know what to do with them besides feel them.
 And the more I felt them, the more intense and blinding they would get.

 How journaling helps beyond boredom.